Western Digital (NASDAQ:WDC) Issues Q3 2022 Earnings Guidance

-In other news, insider Srinivasan Sivaram sold 11,380 shares of the company’s stock in a transaction dated Tuesday, February 15th.
-The shares were sold at an average price of $53.37, for a total value of $607,350.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Paula A. Price sold 4,150 shares of the company’s stock in a transaction dated Monday, January 31st.
-The shares were sold at an average price of $51.82, for a total transaction of $215,053.00.
+In related news, insider Srinivasan Sivaram sold 11,380 shares of the stock in a transaction on Tuesday, February 15th.
+The stock was sold at an average price of $53.37, for a total value of $607,350.60.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Paula A. Price sold 4,150 shares of the stock in a transaction on Monday, January 31st.
+The stock was sold at an average price of $51.82, for a total value of $215,053.00.
 The disclosure for this sale can be found here.
-0.17% of the stock is owned by insiders.
+Corporate insiders own 0.17% of the company’s stock.

 Western Digital Corp. engages in the developing, manufacturing, marketing, and sale of data storage devices and solutions.
 It operates through the following product categories: Client Devices, Data Center Devices & Solutions, and Client Solutions.
 The Client Devices category includes mobile, desktop, gaming and digital video hard drives, solid state drives (SSDs), embedded products, and wafers.